Jenesius/vue-form/docs/guide/getting-started.md

 # Let's Start Using

-Creating a web application using Vue + JenesiusVueForm is an elegant and simple solution: a concise way to describe fields allows you to simplify the development of components, the large functionality of the library allows you to write multifunctional logic, and Vue's reactivity keeps our interface simple.
+Creating a web application using **Vue** + **JenesiusVueForm** is an elegant and simple solution: a concise way to describe fields allows you to simplify the development of components, the large functionality of the library allows you to write multifunctional logic and Vue's reactivity keeps our interface simple.

 ## Installation
 Install *jenesius-vue-form* as a dependency using any manager